South West Eye Health information

 - Sarah Lillington, Senior Commissioning Officer

 - Lesley St Leger, Commissioning Support Assistant

 All public and patient enquiries, complaints and Freedom of Information Act requests should be directed to firstname.lastname@example.org or telephone: 0300 311 22 33.

 New Contract Applications, Changes to Contract details / GOS hours / Premises or Directors

 For details on how to apply for a NHS General Ophthalmic Contract or if you have any changes to your existing contract regarding opening times or GOS hours, change in premises or directors please contact NHS Business Services Authority (NHSBSA) via the following email account email@example.com.
 Please note 3 months’ notice should be given to NHS Business Services Authority (NHSBSA) for any changes to your contract.

-For further details on the contract management process in the South West region can be found on the NHS Business Services Authority website.
+Further details on the contract management process in the South West region can be found on the NHS Business Services Authority website.

 NHS UK: Your Profile Page

 NHS UK is the primary public facing website of the NHS.
 It provides comprehensive and trusted health information to help people make the most of their health and get the best out of the healthcare system.
 The pages include directories of local health services.
 The site also shows comparative data about healthcare providers, to help people make informed choices about their healthcare.
 This includes feedback on all NHS services.